vic-ma/website/content/posts/2025-11-05-final-report/index.md

 The problem is that the basic algorithm only looks at the current clue.
 It does not look at the intersecting clues of the current clue.
 Because of that, the algorithm is not able to see that 4-Down causes 4-Across to be unfillable.
 And so it generates incorrect word suggestions.

 ### Our word suggestion algorithm

 Our word suggestion algorithm was a little bit more advanced than this basic alorithm---but not by much.
 So, our algorithm also could not handle the problematic grid properly:

 ![Broken behaviour](https://victorma.ca/posts/gsoc-6/broken.png)

+This meant that our algorithm would sometimes generate *dead-end words*---words that, if placed, make the grid unfillable.
+The example grid I gave is actually the best possible case for a dead-end word: the user immediately notices that 4-Down becomes invalid, and so they can fix their grid.

 ### The fix